 Wetlands are distinct ecosystems that are permanently or seasonally saturated with water.
 All types of wetlands are characterized by plants that tolerate low oxygen levels and wet soils.
 Coastal wetlands are found in the region in which tidal streams drain to the inland seas or the ocean.
 Salt marshes, seagrass beds, freshwater marshes, and mangrove swamps are some of the most common coastal wetlands.

-What are the challenges that the four common types of coastal wetlands face today?
+What are the challenges that the five common types of coastal wetlands face today?

 Can wetlands purify wastewater?